hungngocphat01/img2xlsx/README.md

 ## Steps

-The config suggested in this section is to "play" the video in Excel _in real time_, without the need of screen-recording it and speed it up later.
+The config suggested in this section is to "play" the video in Excel _in realtime_, without the need of screen-recording it and speed it up later.
 If this is not your case, you can opt for a higher framerate and resolution.

 1. Download the video you need to convert and put it somewhere
 2. Extract the frames to some directory